christo707/mcp-todo-app/README.md

 # MCP Todo App

-A simple yet powerful Todo application built using FastMCP, providing a clean and efficient way to manage your tasks.
+A powerful Todo application built using FastMCP, enhanced with LLM agent capabilities powered by Ollama qemu2.5.
+This application provides an intelligent and efficient way to manage your tasks with natural language understanding and automated task processing.

 ## Features